-There are scores of legal and legit ways to add to your income, whether selling stuff, working from home or going online.
-After all, no matter how good a MoneySaver you are, a bit more's always useful.
+There are scores of legit ways to add to your income, whether selling stuff, working from home or going online.
+After all, no matter how good a MoneySaver you are, a bit more money's always useful.

-This guide to how to make money, possibly gaining £1,000s of extra cash is specially designed to work alongside your suggestions in the forum.
+This guide to how to make money, possibly gaining £1,000s of extra cash, is designed to work alongside your tips in the forum.
 Also see the £2,018 in 2018 forum club, where MoneySavers cheer each other on to make extra cash.

 Make your money work harder

 Too many of us let cash languish in accounts or in products paying rotten returns.
-Shake off this laziness to give yourself better returns, and hunt down any forgotten funds or concealed cash.
+Shake off this laziness and make your money work harder, plus hunt down any forgotten funds or concealed cash.
 You may be amazed at what you find.

 Give yourself a 25% pay rise

 There's nowt more powerful than sorting out your own finances.
-By shifting to the best deal on every product you can give yourself as much cash as a 25% pay rise, without cutting back.
+By shifting to the best deal on every product, you can give yourself a 25% pay rise, without cutting back.
 Before anything else, this is the most important starting point.

 How much?
 The average UK family could gain £2,500 to £5,000 a year doing this.